-Senate Bill 381 amends sections 757.91 and 757.95 of the Wisconsin statutes to establish that any suspension imposed by the supreme court on a judge or court commissioner for misconduct or pending the final determination of proceedings must be without pay.
-This change aims to ensure that judges facing disciplinary actions are not compensated during their suspension, thereby reinforcing accountability in the judicial system.
+Senate Bill 381 amends sections 757.91 and 757.95 of the Wisconsin statutes to establish that any suspension imposed by the supreme court on a judge or court commissioner, whether as a temporary measure pending final determination of misconduct proceedings or as a disciplinary sanction, must be without pay.
+This change aims to ensure that judges facing allegations of misconduct or permanent disability do not receive compensation during their suspension.

 Statutes affected: